TheDataStation/ver/view_distillation/README.md

 vd.union_complementary_views()
 ```

-This will find all pair of views that are complementary with each other without any contradictions,
+This will find union each pair of complementary views that *do not have any contradictions with any other views on any key*,
-union each pair of views and materialize the new view in the input directory.
+and materialize the new view in the input directory.
 The complementary views used to union are removed.